% Pertains only to hybrid program candidates

 The Master of Science in Engineering Management (MSEM) is an interdisciplinary program offered collaboratively by the College of Business and the College of Engineering.
 This program is 100% online.
 The degree is designed to provide early-career engineering and related technical professionals with leadership and management knowledge, skills, and tools for advancing their job performance and the performance of the organizations that employ them.
 The focus of the program is on the management of technology based projects and technical people and organizations, and the goal is to combine the application of business theory with the best practices in engineering.
 The program content is applicable to technical professionals in state and federal agencies, small businesses, and large corporations.
 Academic components of the program include the applicable and appropriate use of a variety of quantitative tools for decision making, the effective supervision of organizational personnel, and project and process management, including but not limited to risk management, resource allocation, and systems engineering.
 Courses are taught by expert faculty in both related fields.

-Admission to the MS in Engineering Management program is decided based on a multiparameter criterion that can include the following items to be evaluated by the department:
+The admission decision to the MS in Engineering Management program is based on the following criteria:

 The following courses are required for the MS in Engineering Management: